 “This is more than just a pretty place.
 The plant collection is truly local, so people can understand the beauty, the diversity of the native plant communities that once existed here and a few that still do exist very nearby,” says esteemed landscape architect Darrel Morrison, who headed up the Native Flora Garden expansion.

-The newly planted area, which will open to the public in June, features a cultivated pine barrens and a meadow modeled after small, extant natural ones nearby.
-All together, 150 native species will be included, many of them rare or threatened and most propagated from seeds collected from the wild by BBG experts.
-Not only will the garden serve as an exhibit for the public, it will also be a place to grow specimens for research and conservation.
+The expanded garden features a cultivated pine barrens and a meadow modeled after small, extant natural ones nearby.
+Altogether, 150 native species are included, many of them rare or threatened and most propagated from seeds collected from the wild by BBG experts.
+Not only does the garden serve as an exhibit for the public, it is also a place to grow specimens for research and conservation.

 This expansion comes a century after BBG first established the Native Flora Section, as the garden was then called.
 The original design featured a woodland and separate wildflower beds, arranged in a systematic grid so that scientists could easily observe and access the plants for research.
 Those plots were redesigned in 1931 into an ecologically based arrangement that allowed visitors to observe native species growing in plant communities as they would in nature—a garden design concept revolutionary for its time.

 Today the original two-acre space has matured into a small forest of century-old oak, maple, and tupelo trees, some of which are more than 100 feet high.
 Though it makes for an authentic re-creation of a natural forest, the mature tree canopy has shaded out plant communities that require a lot of sunlight.
 The new expansion provides a sunny space for these important species to thrive.